maxlluky/DhcpDotNet/README.md

 DhcpDotNet allows the programming of a DHCPv4/DHCPv6 server or client with full controll.
 DhcpDotNet was created according to the specifications of <a href="https://www.iana.org/assignments/bootp-dhcp-parameters/bootp-dhcp-parameters.xhtml">IANA</a> and RFC 2131, 4388, 1531, 8415 and 3315.

 - Build DHCP Packets
-- Send DHCP Packets (via UdpClient, Socket (advanced: sharppcap or Pcap.Net)
+- Send DHCP Packets (via UdpClient or Socket (advanced: sharppcap or Pcap.Net)
-- Receive DHCP Packets (see sending)
+- Receive DHCP Packets
 - Parse DHCP Packets
 - Read parsed Packets